priii/frontend-nanodegree-arcade-game/README.md

 It's very Simple!.
 Use your **UP, DOWN,LEFT,RIGHT** keys to move the player.
 If you want to **Play the Game again!** You Can simply **Reload the Page!** For those who completed the game successfully a new game starts automatically.

 ## Starting up the Game
-Go to this link [NandoDegree-arcade-Game-Clone]( https://github.com/priii/frontend-nanodegree-arcade-game).
+Go to this link [Arcade-Game-Clone]( https://github.com/priii/frontend-nanodegree-arcade-game).
 You can clone my repository or you can download the zip file in your local computer. just run the index file in **Google Chrome**.
-You areall set to Play the Game.
+You are all set to Play the Game.